Print

 1. Preheat the oven to 400ºF.

 2. Heat the oil in a large oven-safe skillet* over medium heat.
-Add the mushrooms, shallots, pepper, and salt.
+Add the mushrooms, shallots, bell pepper, and salt.
 Cook, stirring occasionally, until the vegetables are soft and golden brown, 10 to 12 minutes.

 3. Add the garlic and chili flakes, and cook for 30 more seconds.

 4. Add the broth, chickpeas, tomato sauce, orzo, and lots of black pepper.
 Stir to combine and bring to a simmer.
-Then add spinach and stir until it’s covered by the liquid.
+Then add spinach and stir until it’s mostly covered by the liquid.

 5. Transfer the skillet to the oven and bake until the orzo is cooked through, 15 to 18 minutes.